zongxili/cpsc330-2025S1/docs/homework_instructions.md

 ## Accessing homework assignments

-Each homework assignment will be made available on the [course GitHub page](https://github.students.cs.ubc.ca/CPSC330-2024W-T2/cpsc330-2024W2/tree/main?tab=readme-ov-file#deliverable-due-dates-tentative) under the "Where to find?" column under the "Deliverable due dates" section.
+Each homework assignment will be made available on the course website under the "Where to find?" column under the "Deliverable due dates" section.
 You can also find the list of released (public) repositories [here](https://github.com/orgs/ubc-cpsc330/repositories).

 Your homework assignment will generally consist of a Jupyter notebook along with necessary code and data or links to download the data.